-Despite attempts to dismiss courtly love as something that has never existed outside of pathological male fantasies and literature, excepts from the following academic study shows that indeed it was, and still is, supported by real persons of both sexes. – PW
+Despite attempts to dismiss courtly love as something that has never existed outside of male fantasy and medieval literature, the following excepts from a formal academic study show that tenets of courtly love were, and remain today, supported by real persons of both sexes. – PW

 Summary.-This pilot study measured current acceptance of medieval rules of love operationalized in two scales adapted from an important 12th-century Latin treatise about courtly love.
 One item about a doctrine in the treatise was added to measure “perfect” love.
 Subjects were Hispanic and Caucasian students at a south-western Catholic university (45% men, 55% women).
 Scores on the scales of 11 Male Courtesy Norms did not significantly correlate with those for Rubin’s romantic love scale, but scores for 31 Action Norms did.
 There was general acceptance that women expect men to follow medieval rules of love concerning Male Courtesy.
 Some significant sex and ethnic differences were found, especially in regard to Action Norms.
 Results were interpreted to modify current understanding of courtly love by identifying men’s courtesy as a prerequisite for love.
 Demographic variables were interpreted as evidence of cultural scripts that program romantic experience to give women social and personal control of men.